Tempo-Organization/tempo-cli/README.md

 <h1 id="title" align="left">UnrealAutoMod</h1>

+NOTICE: The below documentation is slightly out of date, but mostly valid.
+It will be updated soon.  <br>

 Easy To Use Command Line Modding Utility For Unreal Engine Games 4.0-5.5 <br>
 Automates creation, and placement, of mod archives, and other various actions. <br>
 For an in editor menu version check out [UnrealAutoModInEditor](https://github.com/Mythical-Github/UnrealAutoModInEditor)